The UK's Top Accessible Beaches

 While the world is becoming an increasingly more accessible place with mobility aids making home life and daily tasks easier for those with reduced mobility, certain places can still pose a challenge.
 One such place that many elderly and mobility reduced residents in the UK want to visit but can sometimes struggle as a result of reduced accessibility is the beach.

-The British coastline is like no other and it is this beauty that draws so many people to the beach year after year, yet it is one place where an outdoor stair lift can’t make things much easier for those with reduced mobility.
+The British coastline is like no other and it is this beauty that draws so many people to the beach year after year, yet it is one place where a stair lift solution can’t make things much easier for those with reduced mobility.
 Which is why this guide has been created to highlight the UK’s most accessible beaches so that the coastline is available to all.

 Accessibility for everyone